 Aims engagement, commitment and effort on the project has been excellent.
 The team has handled the implementation exceptionally well.
 It’s very clear that Aims has a culture for caring about people and doing things for them to make sure they are taken care of.

 There were five implementation stages that lead up to the July 1, 2020 launch of Aims’ HR/HCM, Finance and Payroll systems on Workday.
-The Workday Student Implementation Team is following the same implementation stages leading up to the multiple 2022 milestones.
-The Aims Workday Implementation Team continues to provide outstanding commitment and collaboration toward successful completion of the project by September 26, 2022.
+The Workday Student Implementation Team is following the same implementation stages leading up to the multiple 2022 - 2023 milestones.
+The Aims Workday Implementation Team continues to provide outstanding commitment and collaboration toward successful completion of the project in Fall 2023.

 The objectives of the Plan stage are to confirm the project scope, initiate project activities, and establish project management processes and controls.
 The project goals, plan, timeline, milestones, deliverables, resources, and responsibilities are drafted and reviewed in this stage.
 Project work streams are initiated to align on approach, resources, and schedules.
 The stage starts with a project orientation meeting to begin the project planning activities and includes a project kick-off with the extended customer project team at the end of the stage to review the overall project, including a draft of the plan, timelines and resources.